ergohaven/imperial44/README.md

 ## Imperial44 is a compact split mechanical keyboard with three thumb keys on each half and support for hot-swap encoders on either side
-*Imperial44 keeps a 40% footprint, a 44-key layout, and clean ergonomics across three versions: the wired Imperial44 v4, the Wireless Edition, and the Wireless Metal Edition*
+*Imperial44 keeps a 40% footprint, a 44-key layout, and clean ergonomics across three versions: the wired, the Wireless Edition, and the Wireless Metal Edition*

 ![Imperial44 v4](images/01.jpg)